arunkumar231105/GPA-CGPA-Calculator/README.md

 # GPA & CGPA Calculator 🚀

-A minimalist tool built for [Your University Name] students to calculate GPA and CGPA accurately, with real-time updates and zero ads!
+A minimalist tool built for szabist students to calculate GPA and CGPA accurately, with real-time updates and zero ads!

 **[🌐 Live Demo](https://arun-gpa-calculator.vercel.app/)**